Code-Institute-Submissions/Follow-the-moon/README.md

 + Adobe XD

 **Others**
-+ Adobe Photoshop: to resize images that were to large to use.
++ Adobe Photoshop: to resize images that were to large to use and to create the combined homepage image.
-+ Adobe Illustrater: to create part of moon calender, the combined homepage image and toggler icon.
++ Adobe Illustrater: to create part of moon calender and toggler icon.
 + Adobe Indesign to make wireframes A3 pdf's and the menu bug image.
 + Adobe Premiere Pro: to make audio meditations.
 + VScode: to write my code.